 Hubert Dreyfus, a philosopher whose work has built on Merleau-Ponty’s, adds this explanatory note:

 “It is crucial that the agent does not merely receive input passively and then process it.
 Rather, the agent is already set to respond to the solicitations of things.
 The agent sees things from some perspective and sees them as affording certain actions.
 What the affordances are depends on past experience with that sort of thing in that sort of situation.”

 Here’s what all of this amounts to.
 The “intentional arc” describes the manner in which our experience and perception is shaped by what we intend.
 Intending here means something more than what we mean when we say “I intended to get up early” or “I intend to go to the store later.”
-Intention in this sense refers in large measure to a mostly non-conscious work of perceiving the world that is shaped by what we are doing or aim to do.
-Our perception in other words is always already interpreting reality rather than simply registering it as a pure fact or objective reality.
+Intention in this sense refers to a mostly non-conscious work of perceiving the world and how that perceiving is shaped by what we are doing or aim to do.
+Our perception, in other words, is always already interpreting reality rather than simply registering it as a pure fact.

 This work of perception-as-interpretation builds up over time as an assortment of “I cans” carried or remembered by our bodies.
-In this way the assortment becomes part of the background, or pre-understanding, that we bring to bear on new situations.
+This assortment becomes part of the background, or pre-understanding, that we bring to bear on new situations.
 And this is how our intentional arc “projects round about us our past, our future.”

 Merleau-Ponty might analyze the situation as follows: The feel of a hammer in hand, especially given prior use of a hammer, transforms how the environment presents itself to us.
 Aspects of the environment that would not have presented themselves as things-to-be-struck now do.
 Our interpretive perception interprets differently.
 Our seeing-as is altered.
 New possibilities suggest themselves.
 The affordances presented to us by our environment are re-ordered.